slotdawg/ts2020/peer/peer.rst

      You can only select a single share or folder.
 You will need to create an additional job for each additional share you wish to replicate.

 #.
 Click **Finish**.
-You have now completed pairing the Peer Agent to Nutanix Files.
+You have now completed pairing **PeerAgent-Files** to Nutanix Files.

    .. figure:: images/24.png

 PeerAgent-Win
 ..........

-To simplify the lab exercise, a second Peer Agent server running on the same cluster will function as a standard Windows File Server.
-While Peer can be used to replicate shares between Nutanix Files clusters, one of its key advantages is the ability to work with mixed NAS platforms.
+To simplify this lab exercise, a second Peer Agent server running on the same cluster will function as a standard Windows File Server.
+While Peer can be used to replicate shares between Nutanix Files clusters, one of its key advantages is the ability to work with a mix of NAS platforms.
 This can help drive adoption of Nutanix Files when only a single site has been refreshed with Nutanix Files, but replication is still required to support collaboration or disaster recovery.

 #.
 Repeat Steps 1-8 in `Files and PeerAgent-Files`_ to add **PeerAgent-Win** to the job, :html:`<strong><font color="red">making the following changes</font></strong>`: